Dmitry Pinevich: Minister of Health

 On 24 August 2020, he was appointed Acting Health Minister, as the then Minister of Health, Vladimir Karanik, took up the post of Governor of Grodno Region, and Pinevich was his immediate successor as First Deputy.
 In September 2020, while acting minister, he stated the main problems of the ministry was that there were no economic incentives for healthcare, there was intensive work of medical personnel with low wages which led to turnover, and lag in the issues of informatization.
 He stated by 2023 he planned to revise the regulatory framework of healthcare, switch to the model of clinical-cost groups, build a unified information system, and to have a new system of accreditation.
 A few months later, on 27 November 2020, he was appointed Minister of Health to replace Karanik officially.

-During his time as minister, COVID-19 became an pandemic.
+During his time as minister, COVID-19 became a pandemic.
 In the fall of 2021, Pinevich implemented mandatory wearing of masks, social distancing in public places, mass vaccinations, and suspended the provision of planned medical care.
 In response, Lukashenko stated that it created panic throughout the country and that people in Brest were forced to get the vaccine, so the restrictive measures were soon lifted.
 He also faced criticism for underreporting the mortality rate of COVID, even though, according to The Lancet at the time of the epidemic, Belarus ranked seventh in mortality in the world from the virus.
 He also introduced Covid allowances to doctors, but the stimulation was stopped in July 2022.

 He also attempted to solve the problem of an outflow of trained doctors, proposing to increase doctors' training and changing the rules of internships so that they have more time off, and mandatory work was increased to five years, and if doctors did not do the mandatory time, they would face large fines.
 Medicine prices also sharply rose by 13.4% in 2023, but his ministry attempted to regulate dental services.
 He officially announced in January 2023 that the COVID-19 pandemic had ended in Belarus.
 In March 2023, he announced that in April the first prototype of a Belarusian vaccine against COVID-19 was expected.
 In April 2023 he then stated that the ministry would stop promoting foreign medical products, stating that it was a scheme for hidden bribery of doctors.

 On 25 January 2024, Pinevich was dismissed from the post.
 He was replaced by Alexander Khodjaev.